ghadaalhabib/Classification-and-Regression-models/README.md

 Project #2: Cervical Cancer Risk Prediction using XGBoost model

-Project #3: Rain Prediction Classifier
+Project #3: Rain Prediction Classifier using 5 classification algorithms: Linear Regression, KNN, Decision Trees, Logistic Regression, and Support Vector Machine (SVM).
+It contains code snippets to perform imputation and handle missing values.
+The dataset used is specifically for Sydney.
+The folder also contains a dataset containing more cities for futher experimentation.